ichetanmittal/parking-lot-service/README.md

 - `Tariff`: Defines the pricing structure for different vehicle types
 - `Receipt`: Generated when a vehicle exits, containing fee details

-For detailed model structures, refer to the `models.go` file.
+For detailed model structures, refer to the `api/openapi.yaml` file.

 ## Error Handling

-Custom errors are defined in the `errors.go` file to handle various scenarios such as invalid input, not found errors, and business logic errors.
+Custom errors are defined in the `internal/errors/errors.go` file to handle various scenarios such as invalid input, not found errors, and business logic errors.

 ## Database

 The system uses PostgreSQL as the database.
-Connection and migrations are handled in the `db.go` file.
+Connection and migrations are handled in the `internal/db/db.go` file.

 ## Contributing